ElizabethVira/ds_module_20_Supervised_Learning/README.md

 **Summary**

 Logistic regression is a recommended model for assessing loan risk due to its excellent overall performance.
-It is particularly effective at identifying both healthy and high-risk loans, making it a strong choice for predicting borrower creditworthiness in your peer-to-peer lending service.
+It is particularly effective at identifying both healthy and high-risk loans, making it a strong choice for predicting borrower creditworthiness the peer-to-peer lending service.

 - High-Risk Loans: The model effectively identifies 94% of high-risk loans, crucial for minimizing financial losses.
 - Healthy Loans: It accurately classifies nearly all healthy loans, ensuring reliability in identifying low-risk borrowers.